Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many more eggs does he need to bake the muffins?

 ### Answer interpretation
     The answer is the increase in value of eggs needed by Mr. Lupis to bake muffins.

 ## Data extraction

 ### Sentence 1
     eggs needed by Mr. Lupis to bake muffins == 4

 ### Sentence 2
     eggs owned by Mr. Lupis = 2

 ## Correct response
     2 eggs

 ***

+context_grouping
 # Zoidberg Solution

 ## The problem
     Mitch has 3 cobs of corn.
     Lisa has 2 cobs of corn.
     How many cobs of corn do they have altogether?

 ## Digested problem
     Mitch     	has       	3         	cobs      	of        	corn      	.
     NN        	VBZ       	CD        	NNS       	IN        	NN        	.